DeNepo/javascript-30/README.md

     - Assign it to the correct User Story milestone.
     - Label the issue based on it's concern (ie. handler, logic, listener, style, ..)
     - Assign each issue to one of your team members
-1. Create a new project board in the main group repository and move all of your issues onto the board (the _Basic Kanban_ template project will do)
+1. Create a new project board in the new project repository and move all of your issues onto the board (the _Basic Kanban_ template project will do)

 ### Developing